Gannett CEO: Here's why we are suing Google for deceptive business practices

 This morning, Gannett, the largest news publisher in the United States including USA TODAY and hundreds of local newspapers, filed a lawsuit in federal court against Google for monopolization of advertising technology markets and deceptive commercial practices.

 Our lawsuit seeks to restore fair competition in a digital advertising marketplace that Google has demolished.
-Since our oldest publication, the Poughkeepsie Journal Sentinel, entered circulation in 1785, news coverage has depended on advertising.
-Today, more than 86% of Americans read the news online.
+Since our oldest publication, the Poughkeepsie Journal, entered circulation in 1785, news coverage has depended on advertising.
+Today, 86% of Americans read the news online.
 As a result, news publishers depend on digital ad revenue to provide timely, cutting-edge reporting and content that communities across the country depend on.

 The move online should have created enormous opportunities for publishers.
 Digital advertising is now a $200 billion business – nearly an eight-fold increase since 2009.